Chiang Mai: The Ultimate City Guide

 Short answer: yes.

-Chiang Mai, and the north as a whole, is a different experience for the rest of Thailand.
+Chiang Mai and the north as a whole is a different experience from the rest of Thailand.
 It’s easy to enjoy this place simply because it makes you be present and enjoy the chill days.
 It’s a different kind of Thailand to experience.

 You don’t need a lot of time here, but it’s hard to leave once you arrive.